 The Signature template editor also has the Save as file and Load from file functions, but this mechanism cannot be used for copying templates between modes.

 The server-side editor uses proprietary .c2cf files that cannot be loaded into the client-side editor.
-In turn, the client-side editor uses .html, .rtf and .txt files for different signature formats accordingly, and these are not recognized by the server-side editor.
+In turn, the client-side editor uses .c2tf files, and these are not recognized by the server-side editor.

 Listed below are the signature placeholders available in server-side mode which are not supported in client-side mode: